Fried Lumpiang Shanghai with hot sauce

 Wrapping Instruction :

-• Place the roll wrappers in a plate or bowl and cover them with a damp cloth to maintain humidity.
-Take one wrapper and position it on the cooking table with the pointed edge facing upward.
+• Place the roll wrappers on a plate or bowl and cover them with a damp cloth to maintain humidity.
+Place one wrapper on the cooking table with the pointed edge facing upward.

 • Using a tablespoon, place some filling above the lower corner of the wrapper, which is closest to you, and shape the filling into a strip.